 The full hearing health check takes approximately 45 minutes and is made up of four steps:

-1) Initial discussion 2) Checking the health of the ears 3) Checking the level of hearing 4) Explanation of results
+1) Initial discussion and taking a care history 2) Checking the health of the ears 3) Checking the level of hearing 4) Explanation of results